Los Angeles Drug Crimes Attorney

 Prescription Drugs Without Prescription | BPC 4064

 However, according to Business and Professions Code 4064, pharmacists may legally refill a prescription without authorization from the relevant medical provider.
-If they reasonably believe that failing to refill the prescription would interrupt ongoing care or adversely affect your health, this may help your defense, although it does not make you exempt from punishment for possessing the drug without a prescription.
+Suppose they reasonably believe that failing to refill the prescription would interrupt ongoing care or adversely affect your health.
+In that case, this may help your defense, although it does not make you exempt from punishment for possessing the drug without a prescription.

 Transportation or Selling of Controlled Substances